Planning a trip to Maui and want to see tropical fish? Find out where to find the best snorkeling in Maui. Scroll for all the spots!

 Located on the northern end of Ka’anapali Beach, Black Rock offers fun lovers a diving spot into the ocean and the pleasure of deep swimming with many amazing sea creatures.

 Cliff jumping from Black Rock is not a new pastime.
-Old Hawaiian folktales tell the story of spirits jumping off Black Rock in order to rejoin the spirits of the ancestors.
+Old Hawaiian folktales tell the story of spirits jumping off Black Rock in order to rejoin the spirits of their ancestors.

 While you may not be heading to your ancestors, you can definitely enjoy the water and the fish as you dive here at this Kaanapali snorkeling spot.

 3. Honolua Bay